-- Directory type: Specify the type of directory that the gateway will connect to.
+- LDAP Directory Type: Specify the type of directory that the gateway will connect to.
 PingOne supports any LDAP v3-compliant directory server.

 If you select Microsoft Active Directory, you’ll have the option to use Kerberos for authentication.
 See Kerberos authentication.

-- Host name: Specify the IP address or hostname for the external directory server.
-Click + Add host to configure multiple servers for failover.
+- LDAP Host Name: Specify the IP address or hostname for the external directory server.
+Click + Add LDAP Host to configure multiple servers for failover.
 PingOne will try to connect to the servers in the order they are listed.
 If the first server is unavailable, then PingOne will try to connect to the next server in the list.

 - Port: Specify the port that the external directory is located on.
 For standard LDAP connections, the default port is 389.
 For connections with TLS security, the default port is 636.